Mike Yastrzemski Preview, Player Props: Giants vs. Padres

-Mike Yastrzemski, with a slugging percentage of .320 in his past 10 games -- including one home run -- will be in action for the San Francisco Giants versus the San Diego Padres, with Seth Lugo on the hill, September 26 at 9:45 PM ET.
+On Wednesday, Mike Yastrzemski (batting .160 in his past 10 games) and the San Francisco Giants play the San Diego Padres, whose starting pitcher will be Matt Waldron.
+First pitch is at 9:45 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Padres.
+In his most recent game he had a hitless performance (0-for-3) against the Padres.

 Sportsbook Promo Codes